-So to be clear before we move on, it is 100% OK to add to an R410a charge without fear of any significant fractionation.
-If you doubt me, you can read THIS from Dupont/Chemours.
+So, to be clear, before we move on, it is 100% OK to add to an R410a charge without fear of any significant fractionation.
+If you want more information about fractionation, check out this article.

 R410a is a near-azeotropic blend of 50% R32 and 50% R125.
-This means that while it has a tiny amount of temperature glide you can still work with it like a zero glide (azeotropic) refrigerant for all practical purposes.
+While it has a tiny amount of temperature glide, you can still work with it like a zero-glide (azeotropic) refrigerant for all practical purposes.

-The fear that some have is that if the refrigerant leaks out in vapor phase, one refrigerant will leak at a higher rate than another which could change the blend as it leaks.
+Some people fear that if the refrigerant leaks out in the vapor phase, one refrigerant will leak at a higher rate than another, which could change the blend as it leaks.

-The practice of charging blends in liquid phase still makes good sense because fractionation, to the extent it occurs is still most likely to pose an issue in a static vessel like a tank and charging in the liquid state is just cheap insurance against fractionation.
+The practice of charging blends in the liquid phase still makes good sense because fractionation, to the extent it occurs, is still most likely to pose an issue in a static vessel like a tank, and charging in the liquid state is just cheap insurance against fractionation.